eclipse-che/che/dockerfiles/theia/README.md

 $ ../theia-dev/build.sh
 ```

-Than You can build Theia image.
+After that, You can build Theia image.

 Example: